Skip to Main Content

 • Datasets

-• Machine-readable data files, data files for statistical software programs
+• Data files for statistical software programs

-If you want to dig into a phenomenon, you want data.
-Data can be analyzed and interpreted using statistical procedures to answer “why” or “how.”
+If you want to dig into a phenomenon, you want the data.
+Data can be analyzed and interpreted using statistical procedures to answer "why" or "how."
 Data is used to create new information and knowledge.